rohbdn07/hsl-city-bike-app-BACKEND/README.md

 ### 4) Docker

-#### Docker-compose up
+#### make up

-After all above steps, simply run in the terminal: `make up` \
+After finishing above steps, simply run this command in your terminal: \
+ `make up` \
- Make sure you're at root folder at the terminal.
+ Make sure you're at the root folder of the project in the terminal.

 ```bash
 # build and run the docker containers